Can hackers use Good Morning videos, pictures and messages to hack your devices, and steal your data?

 Hackers (from China or anywhere else) have better things to do than to create these Good Morning pictures and videos.

-In fact, they are mostly created by websites and Facebook pages for people to share, and hopefully attract new followers.
+They are mostly created by websites and social media influencers for people to share and attract new followers.

 Fact #3 : No Fraud Involving Good Morning Messages

-There has been no fraud involving Good Morning or even Good Night messages, videos or pictures.
+There has been no known fraud involving Good Morning or even Good Night messages, videos or pictures.

 Certainly, half a million victims of such a scam would have made front page news.
-Yet there is not a single report on even one case.
+Yet there is not a single report on even one case…. because it never happened.

 Fact #4 : Image-Based Malware Is Possible, But…